AmrOuf/bookmarker/README.md

 **(Still a work in progress)**

-### To-do list
+### Further improvements
-- Keep the bookmarked websites on the screen even after closing the current browser tab
+- Prevent duplicate URLs from being bookmarked
+- Ask for confirmation before deleting a bookmark